 Health Information Management Services

 Health information technicians are professionals who analyze patient records, report patient data for reimbursement and create disease registries for researchers.
 You’ll be part of a health care team without having direct patient contact.
 Associate of applied science degree graduates of our Health Information Management Systems program are eligible to take the national qualifying examination required for certification as a registered health information technician.
 Admission to our HIMS program is selective.
 To apply, you are required to have a high school diploma or equivalent with at least a C average.
 You must achieve acceptable pre-enrollment assessment scores or complete recommended skill-building/prescriptive work with at least a C average, prior to enrolling in HIMS courses.
 If you are transferring from another program of study, you must have a cumulative GPA of at least 2.0.
-A personal interview with our HIMS faculty is required.

 Our HIMS program is accredited by the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM).